- Our Work

 The first two reefs to be restored are at Geelong Arm (Wilson Spit Reef) and Hobsons Bay (Margaret’s Reef).
 We started by growing native flat oysters at the Victorian Shellfish Hatchery in Queenscliff.
 Next we laid down limestone rock foundations at the sites, providing a bed upon which divers then placed the young oysters from the hatchery.
 Here they can settle and continue to grow, establishing themselves in their new home.
 We’re also laying mussels nearby to trial mussel bed restoration.

-The results so far have shown a high oyster survival rate (over 50% on average), which surpasses trial expectations globally.
-The next stage will see us scale up from a patchwork of 1m2 plots to 1,600m2 over the two sites, planned for the summer of 2016/17.
+The results so far have shown a high oyster survival rate (more than 50% on average), which surpasses trial expectations globally.
+The next stage will see us scale up from a patchwork of one square metre plots to 1,600 square metres over the two sites, planned for the summer of 2016/17.

 Beyond this we are formulating long-term plans to implement a large-scale restoration program in Port Phillip Bay with the aim of creating self-sustaining shellfish reefs, boosting fish populations and providing cleaner water for nature and people to enjoy.